JoinColony/colonyJS/sdk/docs/_Examples_ColonyExampleAngular.md

 ## Open Browser

-Open your browser and check out the example angular app:
+Open your browser and check out the example:

 [localhost:4200](http://localhost:4200)